martehvi/codepub-container-workshop/01-docker-compose/README.md

 ### Frontend

-Lets move into the frontend folder and run `docker run build`.
+Lets move into the frontend folder.

+1. Start off with building a docker image by running: `docker build -t <image-tag-name> .`
+   - The `-t` flag provides the image with a tag which is essentially a name for the image.
+   - The `.` in the end describes the path to where Docker Engine should find the dockerfile to build the image upon.
+2. Next lets run the image we just built by using: `docker run -p 3000:3000 -t <image-tag-name>`
+   - The `-p` flag exposes a port on your local machine and maps it to a port on the docker container.
+The mapping uses the format, `<host-port>:<container-port>`.

 ### Backend

 Now that you got the frontend up and running, lets do the same for the backend.
 Change directories into the backend folder and spin up the docker file there as well.

+1. Start off with building a docker image by running: `docker build -t <image-tag-name> .`
+2. Next lets run the image we just built by using: `docker run -p 8000:8000 -t <image-tag-name>`

 Are they both running?
 Nice!
 You should now be able to add ingredients and display the generic static recipe in the browser window!

 ## With Docker Compose

-Wouldn't it be col if you only had to write **one** command to accomplish all of that.
-Oh wait, that is what we could use Docker Compose for, let's try it!
+Wouldn't it be cool if you only had to write **one** command to accomplish all of that.
+That's what we could use Docker Compose for, let's try it!

 To start you off we have created a **`docker-compose.yml`** file for you to use.
-Located at the top of this repository.
+It's located at the top of this repository.

 Once you have found and opened it you should see a pretty empty configuration which we are now going to fill in.
-Lets start by giving our two services names.
-It's recommended to use naming convention that describes the container content, making it easy to understand and distinguish between different containerized applications.
+Let's start by giving our two services names.
+It's recommended to use naming convention that describes the container content or purpose, making it easy to understand and distinguish between different containerized applications.

 <details>
 <summary>Need a file-structure recap? </summary>